 Use A Speaker Selector Switch

 There are many ways to connect multiple speakers to an amplifier.
 However, if achieving maximum power is not your main goal, then you can use a speaker selector switch with a 5 ohm resistor in series.
 You can use a 3 ohm and 5 ohm resistor.

 This setup allows you to add both speakers in parallel for a total impedance of 4 ohms.
 This is then wired in series with the small resistor that will give a total output of 8 ohms.

 Here is the problem with this approach.

-If you require maximum power output., this is definitely not the best way to go.
+If you require maximum power output., this is not the best way to go.

 If you do this, however, the amplifier’s output power will be reduced by 3dB compared to using just one 8 ohm speaker.
 If you are connecting a subwoofer, you can use a subwoofer Y splitter cable to compensate for the 3dB loss.

-Maxing speaker of different wattage is very common and there is no problem doing so.
-You can mix different wattage rating speakers, but you need to remember that you can’t use more than double the power of the lowest rated speaker.
+Maxing speakers of different wattages is very common and there is no problem doing so.
+You can mix different wattage-rating speakers, but you need to remember that you can’t use more than double the power of the lowest-rated speaker.

 As we have already established, it is not possible to connect two 8 ohm speakers to get a total output of 8 ohm.

 The simplest way to get a total output of 8 ohms, is to wire the two 8 ohm speakers in parallel for 4 ohms and then wire that in series with a small resistor (a 3 ohm and 5 ohm resistor) for a total of 8 ohms.